schriner/schriner.github.io/index.md

 In January of 2020, I began working for Trail of Bits in Research and Development.
 I contributed to Symbolic Execution, Datalog, and Binary Translation research tools during this time.

+I'm interested in Research and Development focused on Security and Numerical Computing.
+I'm experienced with LLVM, C++, Python, and ARM 32 bit architecture.

 <p class="message">
   Thanks for reading!
 </p>

+### Projects
+* [Mini Compiler and Interpreter](https://github.com/schriner/miniCompEval) from my undergraduate compilers course